dektlong/apigrid-demo-old/README.md

 - Set all variables in ```config-values.env```

-- The ingress setup is based on GoDaddy DNS, if you are using a different one, please modify ```k8sbuilders/install-ingress-controller.sh```
+- The ingress setup is based on GoDaddy DNS, if you are using a different one, please modify ```k8s-builders/install-ingress-controller.sh```

-- Note: all yaml files that are updated in runtime will be copied to ```.configs``` sub-directory in their respective directories during the init-demo phase
+- Note: all yaml files that are updated in runtime will be copied to ```.config``` sub-directory in their respective directories during the init-demo phase

 - Spring Boot Observer (current workaround):
   - build and push images to your repo